bleetube/satstack/ansible/playbooks/containers/rtl/README.md

 This deployment has extra steps due to handling sensitive macaroon material.
 Upgrades are a single command though.

-In practice RTL is particularly useful just to check on my node when Zeus is acting up.
-It will probably become more useful when anchor outputs get implemented widely and we can use Lightning Ads!

 ## variables

 See [host_vars](../../../host_vars/wartortle.satstack.net/rtl.yml)